valentina893/Snake/README.md

 # Snake_Game

-This is a near complete personal project.
+This is a near complete personal project of mine.

-New features to be added can be found in the [todo](/docs/todo.md) document.

 ![screenshot](/assets/screenshot.png)